ayushjaiz/LifeLine/README.md

 1 Hospitals/User data will be safe and confidential</br>
 2 Notifies for the ongoing as well as upcoming blood camps</br>
 3 Get the update on one click</br>
-4 Track incoming user</br>
+4 Track all incoming users</br>
-5 Live chat feature avaliable
+5 Live chat support avaliable

 # Instruction to run the code